-If you would like to make a donation to the Fund, you may donate all or a portion of your tax refund on line 28 of the IT-40PNR.
-You can also complete the form below and mail it and your check or money order made payable to the Fund to: Department of Natural Resources, Division of Fish and Wildlife, W-273 Indiana Government Center South, 402 West Washington, Indianapolis, IN 46204.
+IN 46204.
+If you would like to make a donation to the Fund, you may donate all or a portion of your tax refund on Line 29 of the IT-40PNR.
+To make a direct donation, you can also complete the form below and mail it with a check or money order made payable to the Fund to: Nongame Wildlife Fund, Division of Fish and Wildlife, W-273, 402 West Washington St., Indianapolis,